sejalanand23/Exploratory-Data-Analysis-on-NYC-Taxi-Trip-Duration-Dataset/README.md

 ![What is this](header.png)

-An EDA Project that I have also compiled in this[blog](https://www.analyticsvidhya.com/blog/2021/01/exploratory-data-analysis-on-nyc-taxi-trip-duration-dataset/).
+An EDA Project that I have also compiled in this [blog](https://www.analyticsvidhya.com/blog/2021/01/exploratory-data-analysis-on-nyc-taxi-trip-duration-dataset/).